Vientiane, Laos: The Capital City People Love to Hate

 Like many travelers (some of which do a visa run from Thailand), Vientiane was a short stopover on my way further south.
 The bus from Vang Vieng conveniently dropped me off in the center of the city where there was a wide range of accommodation to choose from.
 As usual, I hadn't booked a room but after several attempts at trying to find one within my budget, my search was futile.

 Vientiane is a very laid back city that can easily be visited on foot and that's exactly what I did.
-I only had one day so I didn't feel like going to any wats or landmarks (though there were few) so I headed to the Talat Sao Morning Market.
+I only had one day so I didn't feel like going to any temples or landmarks so I headed to the Talat Sao Morning Market.
 The market is divided into two sections: one is the unattractive air-conditioned mall (meh) - the only one in Vientiane complete with cheap souvenir trinkets (double meh) and the other is the more lively outdoor area (yay!) surrounding the market.

 Not far from the Talat Sao Morning Market wais the Patuxai Victory Monument, the most iconic landmark in Vientiane.
 It was erected as a dedication to commemorate and honor the Laotians who were killed in the fight against France to gain independence.
 The war monument was built using funds and cement supplied by the Americans that were intended for a new airport (priorities!).